 “Cost is definitely a barrier for many registered nurses,” says Saberin Ibrahim, ACC nursing student.
 “Now that we have a new opportunity, there’s renewed hope.”

 Nursing students at ACC would pay less than half the cost of typical public university tuition.
-Through SB 2118, ACC expects to provide about 500 additional nurses each year.
+Through SB 2118, ACC and its coalition expect to provide about 500 additional BSN-credentialed nurses each year.

 The college anticipates spending the next 18 to 24 months obtaining necessary approvals from state and accrediting agencies and developing the curriculum, resources, and processes to support the expanded programming.